bimopandapotan/bimopandapotan/README.md

 ### What I currently do?

 - 🏫 I'm studying at 2nd State Vocational High School of Surakarta
-- ⚡ I like watching animes and sometimes reading comics
+- ⚡ I like watch and read everything I like

 ## Skills
 <div style="display: flex;">